AlgorythmRK/DSA_JAVA/README.md

-# DSA_JAVA
+# Java DSA Repository

-This repository contains my complete practice of Data Structures and Algorithms (DSA) using Java.
-Each file is organized by topic for easy reference and continuous learning..
+Welcome to my Data Structures and Algorithms (DSA) practice repository built using **Java**.
+This is a personal archive of problems and code Snippets I've solved while learning and practicing core DSA concepts.

+---

+## 🔍 Topics Covered

+- ✅ Arrays